Here are some things to know about filing and paying your taxes this year.

 We can explain some new options that are available.

-- Read about the federal government's economic impact / stimulus payments.
+- Read about the federal government's economic impact payments / stimulus checks and possible scams.

 - The IRS is posting updates at www.irs.gov/coronavirus.
 The Vermont Department of Taxes is posting updates at tax.vermont.gov/coronavirus.